Privacy Policy

 Sharing third party information with us

-If any information which You, your Personnel or other relevant individuals provide to us relates to any third party, by providing us with such information You or they confirm that You or they have obtained any necessary permissions from such persons to the reasonable use of their information in accordance with this Privacy Policy, or are otherwise permitted to give us this information on their behalf.
+If any information which you, your Personnel or other relevant individuals provide to us relates to any third party, by providing us with such information you or they confirm that you or they have obtained any necessary permissions from such persons to the reasonable use of their information in accordance with this Privacy Policy, or are otherwise permitted to give us this information on their behalf.

 Links to Other Websites

 Our website may contain links to other sites, including via our social media buttons.
 While we try to link only to websites that share our high standards and respect for privacy, we are not responsible for the content, security, or privacy practices employed by other websites and a link does not constitute an endorsement of that website.
-Once You link to another website from our website You are subject to the terms and conditions of that website, including, but not limited to, its internet privacy policy and practices.
-Please check these policies before You submit any data to these websites.
+Once you link to another website from our website you are subject to the terms and conditions of that website, including, but not limited to, its internet privacy policy and practices.
+Please check these policies before you submit any data to these websites.

-How we protect Your information
+How we protect your information

-We ensure that there are appropriate technical, physical, electronic, and administrative safeguards in place to protect Your personal details from unauthorised access.
+We ensure that there are appropriate technical, physical, electronic, and administrative safeguards in place to protect your personal details from unauthorised access.

 Unfortunately, the transmission of information via the internet (including by email) is not completely secure.
-Although we will do our best to protect Your personal data, we cannot guarantee the security of Your data transmitted to our website; any transmission is at Your own risk.
-Once we have received Your information, we will use strict procedures and security features to try to prevent unauthorised access.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-How long we keep Your information
+How long we keep your information

-We may send You direct marketing communications, and retain Your contact information necessary for this purpose, (provided that You have consented to receiving them) for as long as You do not unsubscribe from receiving the same from us.
+We may send you direct marketing communications, and retain your contact information necessary for this purpose, (provided that you have consented to receiving them) for as long as you do not unsubscribe from receiving the same from us.

 Transferring data outside of the EEA